masuday/Blupf90TutorialStandard/mrode_c05ex051_mt_equal_design.md

 Model
 -----

 Here we consider a multiple-trait model with equal design matrices, which means the same model is applied to all traits.
 We will consider a situation without missing observations.

 In this example, the author considers the 2-trait model for the pre-weaning gain as the first trait (WWG) and the post-weaning gain as the second trait (PWG).
-Both traits have the same model i.e., the fixed effect for sex, and two random effects, the additive genetic effect, and the residual effect.
+Both traits have the same model that is, the fixed effect for sex, and two random effects, the additive genetic effect, and the residual effect.

-We also consider the genetic covariance between 2 traits as well as the genetic variance for each trait.
+We also consider the genetic covariance between two traits as well as the genetic variance for each trait.
 This is true for residual covariance components.
 The genetic covariance matrix ($\mathbf{G}_0$) and the residual covariance matrix $\mathbf{R}_0$ are both symmetric matrices ($2 \times 2$).
 The values are defined in the textbook as
 $$
 \mathbf{G}_{0}
 =